 Is there a home filter that can be used to reduce the level of PFAS in drinking water?

-Public Health Madison Dane County does not recommend that people who get water from Well 15 invest in filters or bottled water at this time.
-The water is not considered a potential threat to health and is safe to drink.
+Public Health Madison Dane County does not recommend that people invest in filters or bottled water.

 However, people searching for peace of mind may be interested in the following information about filtration.

 The agencies report that this type of filter was effective at removing PFC or PFAS from drinking water.
 A filter certified to meet ANSI/NSF P473 will reduce PFOA & PFOS down to the EPA Lifetime Health Advisory Level of 70 parts-per-trillion.
-However, detections of PFOA & PFOS at Well 15 are 11 parts-per-trillion, already significantly lower than the health advisory level.
+However, detections of PFOA & PFOS in Madison wells are already significantly lower than the health advisory level.